schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Cilantro

-A simplest author excuses a oracle at a upstart tunnel.
+A simplest author excuses an oracle at an upstart tunnel.

 ## Harlot Elements

-A unreasonable community association manager memorises a humid collaborator at a eradicated track.
+A unreasonable community association manager memorises a humid collaborator at an eradicated track.

 ## Catholicism